-Yes, this takes extra time and effort on both the auditor and SME’s parts, but you will learn more about the process/system/data (and about the SME when you see her cube’s environment and the under-the-breath comments she makes about how stupid the system is she’s pulling data from).
+Yes, this takes extra time and effort on both the auditor and SME’s parts, but you will learn more about the process/system/data (and about the SME when you see her cube’s environment and the under-the-breath comments she makes about how stupid the system is from which she’s pulling data).

 If the SME is at a remote site and can’t be visited, you can have the SME share her desktop so you can watch what she does and that she captures the appropriate screenshots.